 - Personal trekking Equipments.

-- Hotel night in Kathmandu.
+- Extra hotel night in Kathmandu.

 - Activities in Kathmandu.

-Cost for Everest Base Camp Trek
+Everest Base Camp Trek Departure Dates

 We offer fixed departure dates and we also offer customization of trips as per your need.
 If you want to customize your trip, please contact us via this page.